Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/frontend-fundamentals/week-1/day-4/lecture-materials/intro-to-javascript-classes.md

 ### Review Questions

 You've just learned how to define a class and add prototype methods to it.
-This represents about 80% there is to know about classes - congrats!
+This represents the majority of what you'll need to know about classes - congrats!

 <br>

-**Some questions before moving on:**
+**Review Questions:**

 **❓ What is the JS keyword used to define a class?**